Silver0401/pc-calc/README.md

-# Smort-ws
+# Prostate Cancer Calculator

-This is the source code for the smort website.
-The creator is `Ismael Muñoz Contreras`
+Website developed for the block: "Innovation in Public Health"